 The Tambolaka airport is situated north of Waitabula and the coastal and harbour town of Waikelo.
 Waikelo has the only port for large vessels in West Sumba.
 However, it was partially destroyed by storms and high waves.
 For years it was only in operation for smaller ships.
 After partial repairs, larger passenger ships can dock there again.
 The Dermaga Baru, east of Waikelo, has also been destroyed and ferries to Sumbawa no longer operate.
 West of the harbour is a beautiful white sandy beach.
 Because of the proximity to the river mouth and possible crocodiles you should rather not swim there.
 The inhabitants of Waikelo are Muslims originating from Bugis.
 The magnificently painted houses are in total contrast to the rather sandy brown surroundings.
 It's very quiet here - unless a ship is coming in.

 12 km further east is another Muslim settlement of Bugis, Katewel (Katewela), quiet and even dreamier, with a mosque from 1001.
 The village has a beautiful sandy beach.
 The beach to the east is Kawona.
 It will soon be exploited commercially.
 In the river between the two beaches are definitely crocodiles, so please do not swim near the mouth area.
 The residents of both villages are fishermen.
-They also boil salt with washed up tree trunks for fire wood.
+In Katewel they boil salt with washed up tree trunks for fire wood.
 The coastal region is very dry and agricultural use is not possible.